 Church of St Wenceslaus prides itself on being the city’s oldest church.
 Built-in the 13th century, it is known as the city’s parish church.
 Certainly, this building has had its own fair share of a troubled history.

 During the Napoleonic Wars, the building served as an Austrian granary.
-It also served as a military warehouse during the Duchy of Warsaw and then in the 20th century, it was used as a detention center by the Russian.
+It also served as a military warehouse during the Duchy of

 After the battles, the structure became a psychiatric hospital.
 However, it was made holy the second time around before hosting its first service in 1985.